medialab-ku/medialab-ku.github.io/english/index.md

 * 3D Reconstruction and VR/AR
 * Physics-based Simulation for Computer Graphics

-We are looking for undergraduate interns, graduate students and postdocs.
+We are looking for undergraduate interns, graduate students, full-time interns/researchers and postdocs.
 If you're interested, send email to jhan@korea.ac.kr.

 <hr>

 ## News
+#### 2021.03
+* We are awarded a 4-year grant from the Ministry of Trade, Industry and Energy.
+The project title is “Digital Twin + AR Visualization.”

 #### 2021.02
-* Dr. SungIk Cho starts his career at Motion AI Team of NCSOFT AI Center.
+* Dr. SungIk Cho starts his career at NCSOFT's Motion AI Team.

 #### 2020.09
 * Dr. Sang-bin Kim starts his career at LINE's AI Team.